-Last week, I went back to my favourite city in England – Manchester.
-It holds a special place in my heart as my university city, and the place where I bought my first property.
+Last week, I went back to my favorite city in England – Manchester.
+It holds a special place in my heart as my university city and the place where I bought my first property.

-Manchester – The Must see UK Destination of 2016
+Fun things to do in Manchester – The Must-see UK Destination of 2016

-Oh, and did I mention, many of the sights and museums are completely FREE, making Manchester a great student or budget travellers destination. 😉
+Oh, and did I mention, many of the sights and museums are completely FREE, making Manchester a great student or budget travelers destination. 😉

 Getting to Manchester

 If you are coming from abroad, the best thing to do is fly into Manchester Airport.
 Public transport from the airport is excellent.
 You will probably get to Manchester Piccadilly by train from Manchester airport.
 There are several train stations in Manchester – most trains come into Manchester Piccadilly, the largest and the main train station in Manchester.

 If you are staying near the University, you might be better getting a train to Manchester Oxford Road.
 The other smaller train station in the city center is Victoria, which you will only use if you are near the Pressworks or going to the MEN (Manchester Evening News Arena).

 Trains in the UK are always cheaper if you book in advance.
 Read this article on Travel Hacking UK Trains.
 Avoid taxis if you want to save money, and if you do use a taxi, make sure that it is on the meter at Tariff 1 (unless it is after midnight or a public holiday).

 Within Manchester, you can also travel around the city and area by Metrolink (trams).
 Remember to book your ticket before you board (go to the ticket machines).

 My Top 10 Things to do in Manchester on a Budget